ashirt-ops/ashirt/README.md

 E.g. `Ctrl+Shift+p`

-## Switching and Pausing Operations
+## Switching Operations

-Evidence is tied to an operation, and when an operation is paused, or inactive, then the hotkey commands will not work.
-It may be useful to pause an operation (within this application) once you know you will not be taking additional screenshots.
-Simply navigate to `Select Operation` > `Pause Operation` to pause an operation, and go to the same place (now called `Enable Operation`) to resume this application.
-Note: pausing an operation a really more of a pause of this application.
-You can still use the AShirt website.
-However, when switching operations, if you were previously in a paused state, you will remain in a paused state.

-To change operations, similarly to pause operation, navigate to `Select Operation` and choose one of the operations exposed in the list.
+To change operations, navigate to `Select Operation` and choose one of the operations exposed in the list.
 If the operation you are looking for is not in the list, try pressing the `Refresh Operations`, or check with the operation owner to ensure that you have write access to that operation.

 ## Managing Evidence